software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 7. {{site.sprint_2_user_story_7}}
 8. {{site.sprint_2_user_story_8}}

-For the _first user story_, the Developers came up with the following tasks:
+For the _first user story_, the Developers planned the following tasks:

 1. Add a createdAt attribute with the CreationTimestamp annotation for the Quiz class
 2. Add a "Added on" column which displays the formatted date for the quiz list Thymeleaf template

-The tasks for the last three user stories will be covered in the [REST APIs](#rest-apis) and [Communication between frontend and backend](#communication-between-frontend-and-backend) sections.
+The planning of the tasks for the last three user stories will be covered after the [REST APIs](#rest-apis) and [Communication between frontend and backend](#communication-between-frontend-and-backend) sections.

 {: .note }
 The tasks described above are suggestions, feel free to alter them or add new tasks.